SimonFindling/ui-lab/README.md

 #### Add Webhooks
 I suggest using [docker-hook](https://github.com/schickling/docker-hook).
-Each time a new version of the image is pushed by travis to docker hub the webhook is trigged.
+Each time a new version of the image is pushed by travis to docker hub the webhook is triggered.
 Read all steps first please!

 1. Prepare the server using the following [instructions](https://github.com/schickling/docker-hook#1-prepare-your-server)
-2. Maybe the following command will be necessary
+2. Maybe the following commands will be necessary
 ```bash
 $ sudo apt-get install python python-pip
 $ sudo pip install requests
 ```
-3. Copy the `deploy_hook.sh` script and register it via
+3. Copy the `deploy_hook.sh` script in the HOME dir and register it via
 ```bash
 $ docker-hook -t <auth-token> -c sh ${HOME}/deploy_hooks.sh &
 ```